kthpanor/vlxman/docs/hamiltonian.md

 ...
 @end
 ```
-Download a [Python script](../input_files/pna-field.py) type of input file to perfom a scf calculation under the presence of a static electric field for the p-nitroaniline.
+Download a [text format](../input_files/pna-field.inp) type of input file to perfom a scf calculation under the presence of a static electric field for the p-nitroaniline.
 ```{image} ../images/pna.png
 :alt: cover
 :class: bg-primary mb-1